Upcoming Events

 MISSOULA CHILDREN’S THEATRE

 Is your child or grandchild a STAR just waiting to be discovered?
 Well, Missoula Children’s Theatre Summer Camp is the perfect way to hone their talent.
-Starting on a Monday in July, Missoula Children’s Theatre will bring their musical summer camp (title TBA) to the Rex Theatre in Galax for a week-long theatre camp for area youth, ages 6 to 18.
+Starting on Monday, July 14th, Missoula Children’s Theatre will bring their musical summer camp, THE SNOW QUEEN to the Rex Theatre in Galax for a week-long theatre camp for area youth, ages 6 to 18.
 All area students are welcome to join the Arts Council for auditions on a Monday morning and then come see the show SIX DAYS LATER on the following Saturday.
-Student participant registration is $25/student and tickets to the Saturday performance are $5 per person (please contact the Arts Council if financial assistance is needed).
+Student participant registration is $25/student and tickets to the Saturday, July 19th performance are $5 per person (please contact the Arts Council if financial assistance is needed).
 Tickets will be available for purchase at The Rex Theatre Box Office starting at 2pm on the show date.
 For more information regarding participation or tickets, please contact the Arts Council at 276-238-1217 or visit our website at www.artsculturalcouncil.org.

 This year’s festivities will showcase a wide variety of disciplines within the world of traditional fiber arts.
 Live demonstrations include quilting, weaving, spinning, and felting along with celebrating the Matthews LHFM Heritage Day!
 Admission to the day’s activities is free, though donations are gratefully accepted.
 In addition to the celebrated judged Quilt Show, we’ll have local musicians, arts & craft vendors, food & drinks, and entertainment for the whole family.